 Lemon and Fresh Thyme Roasted Chicken

 I had a ton of fresh thyme growing that I needed to use up.
 I love lemon and thyme together so I decided to roast a chicken using those ingredients.
-I wanted to keep the flavors simple so I just used, lemon juice, fresh thyme leaves, sea salt, freshly cracked pepper and garlic powder to season the bird.
+I wanted to keep the flavors simple so I just used, lemon juice, fresh thyme leaves, sea salt, freshly cracked pepper, and garlic powder to season the bird.
 Since it was warm outside I used my “slow and low” roasting method so the oven wouldn’t heat up the house.
 The chicken turned out delicious!
 The meat was moist and tender and the flavor was fantastic.
 Simple food is the best food in my opinion.
 I served this chicken with Roasted Baby Dutch Yellow Potatoes and my Cucumber Salad – the entire meal was terrific.

-Lemon and Fresh Thyme Roasted Chicken:
+How to Make a Lemon and Fresh Thyme Roasted Chicken:’

-- 1 5lb free range whole chicken, rinsed
+- 1 5lb free-range whole chicken, rinsed

 - 2 lemons